Angblah/Comparator/README.md

    * SECRET_KEY
    * SENDGRID_API_KEY

-  Alternatively, create your own Cloudinary account/Postgresql database/Sendgrid account and set these environmental variables accordingly.<br>
+  Alternatively, create your own Cloudinary account/Postgresql database/Sendgrid account and set these environmental variables accordingly.
+The SECRET_KEY may be any sufficiently long random string, so long as it remains constant.
+It is used for various encryption tasks. <br>

 RUNNING APPLICATION<br>
   Run "python app.py" in a terminal to run locally<br>